 Not everyone realizes that there are two Latin works, still surviving, that can definitely be attributed to St Patrick’s own authorship.
 Composed in the fifth century and preserved in manuscripts dating from the 800s onwards, these are the very oldest texts, in any language, written in Ireland that are still extant.

 These texts prove that St Patrick really existed, because they allow us to define the historical Patrick as the person who wrote them.
 This real St Patrick is thus the very first recordable individual that we can identify for certain in Ireland.
-On 14th September 2011 the Royal Irish Academy published his writings in a freely accessible form on line at www.confessio.ie, both in the original Latin and in a variety of modern languages (including Irish).
+The Royal Irish Academy has published his writings in a freely accessible form online, both in the original Latin and in a variety of modern languages (including Irish).